-“There is no place, just like this place, anywhere near this place, so this must be the place.” –A sign that greets visitors to Cabot’s Pueblo Museum
+“There is no place, just like this place, anywhere near this place, so this must be the place.” -–A sign that greets visitors at Cabot’s Pueblo Museum.

 Best of all, tours of this storied museum are open to the public.